 Faster chasers naturally have an advantage over slower ones.
-For every 2 points of Speed or degree of Speed (for vehicles) a chaser has over the slowest participant in the chase, they gain a +1 bonus to the Drama Die for chase tests.
+For every 2 points of Speed a chaser has over the slowest participant in the chase, they gain a +1 bonus to the Drama Die for chase tests.
 For spaceships, every Size category smaller than the largest participant in the chase grants a +1 bonus to the Drama Die for chase tests, as smaller ships tend to be faster and more maneuverable.

-EXAMPLE Characters with Speed 10, 11, and 13 are engaged in a chase.
+Characters with Speed 10, 11, and 13 are engaged in a chase.
 The character with Speed 13 has a +1 bonus to chase tests, having a 3-point Speed advantage over the slowest character, which is 1.5 when divided by 2 and rounds down to 1.
 The character with Speed 11 has no modifier.
-For a chase between Average and Very Fast vehicles, the Very Fast vehicle has a +2 bonus to chase tests for its two-degree advantage in Speed.
 For a chase between Small, Medium, and Gigantic spaceships, the Small ship has a +4 bonus, the Medium ship a +3 bonus, and the Gigantic ship no modifier due to Size.